Testing your Form

 First, you must activate your form by going to your Sandbox, under Action drop-down, select Activate Form Template.
 Form Name > Action > Activate Form Template

-• A red circle will appear next to a form that is Deactivated.
+• A red circle labeled ‘No’ will appear next to a form that is Deactivated.

-• A green circle will appear next to a form that is Activated.
+• A dark grey circle labeled ‘Yes’ will appear next to a form that is Activated.

-1. Fill Out Form - Once your form is activated, you will see fill out form next to your forms name.
+1. Fill Out Form - Once your form is activated, you will see an external link icon next to your forms name.
 Click on this hyperlink to access your form for testing.

 2. Form URL - Once your form is activated, you can use your Form’s URL to access and complete, just as a participant would.
 There is the option of using your form’s SSO URL (requires CASing in using NetID/Password) or External URL (No CAS in required).
 See Form URL details and differences under Designer Resources > Form URLs.